View Categories

 • Present status (as of 2023): There are 28 states and 8 Union Territories.

-• The provisions of the Constitution pertaining to the states are applicable to all the states (except Jammu and Kashmir) in the same manner
+• The provisions of the Constitution regarding the states apply uniformly to all states (excluding Jammu and Kashmir).

-• However, the special provisions (under Part XXI) applicable to the States (12 states) of Maharashtra, Gujarat, Nagaland, Assam, Manipur, Andhra Pradesh, Telangana, Sikkim, Mizoram, Arunachal Pradesh, Goa and Karnataka override the general provisions relating to the states as a class
+• However, the special provisions (outlined in Part XXI) that apply to 12 states, namely Maharashtra, Gujarat, Nagaland, Assam, Manipur, Andhra Pradesh, Telangana, Sikkim, Mizoram, Arunachal Pradesh, Goa, and Karnataka, take precedence over the general provisions concerning states as a collective entity.

 • Fifth and Sixth Schedules contain separate provisions with respect to the administration of Scheduled areas and Tribal areas within the states.